yaopen4/Laila-Tov/README.md

 ## Future Enhancements & Considerations

-*   **Advanced Firestore Security Rules**: Implement comprehensive and granular security rules.
+*   **Advanced Firestore Security Rules**: Implement comprehensive and granular security rules for production.
-*   **Server-Side Logic (Cloud Functions)**: For more complex operations, data validation, or tasks that shouldn't be client-driven (e.g., creating a parent user in Auth when a coach adds a baby, if desired).
+*   **Server-Side Logic (Cloud Functions)**: For more complex operations, data validation, or tasks that shouldn't be client-driven (e.g., sending welcome emails, automated password reset flows, or programmatically creating parent users if desired in the future).
 *   **Comprehensive Automated Testing**: Implementing unit, integration, and end-to-end tests.
 *   **Advanced Performance Optimization**: Deeper analysis and optimization as the application scales.
-*   **Centralized Logging**: Implementing a more formal logging solution for production environments (e.g., Firebase Functions logs, or a third-party service).
+*   **Centralized Logging**: Implementing a more formal logging solution for production environments.
 *   **Accessibility (A11y) Audit**: Ensuring all components and interactions are fully accessible.

 This project was bootstrapped for Firebase Studio.